LASP logo

 lasp-deia-dark

-At LASP, we are committed to creating an environment that is respectful and inclusive.
+At LASP, we are committed to creating an environment that is respectful.
 We believe this is fundamental to enabling peak creativity, innovation, and curiosity.
 Our unique individual experiences and points of view drive discovery.
-We strive to advance equity and inclusion and to educate the next generation of diverse leaders in space research.
+We strive to advance cultural innovation and to educate the next generation of leaders in space research.

 Recent Publications